t-mullen/simple-signal/README.md

 Fired on receiving a request to connect from another peer.

 ###`request.id`
-The id of the other peer.
+The id of the remote peer.

 ###`request.accept([opts])`
 Accept the request to connect.